stfc/RegentParticleDSL/docs/io_modules/io.md

 and the functions are all encapsulated inside `simple_hdf5_module`.

 The include path of the HDF5 library needs to be set in the `HDF5_INCLUDE_PATH` environment variable.
-If using the RegentParticleDSL docker container this will already be set.
+If using the HartreeParticleDSL docker container this will already be set.

 ### File Input
 The simple HDF5 module provides an initialisation function to start the program from a HDF5 file: